-Ubuntu is typical of a small bushcamp, with a simple set-up and a real wilderness feel.
-The main canvas-floored communal tent has a few directors’ chairs, some more substantial sofas, and some large ‘bean-bag’ cushions on the floor.
-Cream-coloured fabrics and wicker mats lend a natural feel, while Arab-style decorations give it a slight Moroccan edge.
-When the canvas sides are pulled back, it’s a breezy place to relax during the day, while in the evenings, this area is lit only by lanterns, giving it quite a magical feel.
+The canvas-floored main tent has a few director’s chairs, some more substantial sofas and a collection of traditional carved dark wood tables.
+Terracotta and grey fabrics and wicker mats create a natural feel, while Arabic patterns lend a Moroccan edge.
+When the canvas sides are pulled back, it is a breezy place to relax during the day.
+In the evenings, lit only by lanterns, this area has quite a magical feel.
 If you have some spare time between game drives, a selection of coffee-table books and board games provides some entertainment.
-There’s also a small bar, a tea and coffee station, and a charging station for batteries.
+There is also a small bar, tea and coffee facilities, and a charging station for batteries.

 Ubuntu’s small size, unfussy layout, good service and reasonable price tag make it a great choice for those who enjoy a simple, bushcamp set-up and want a good-value base from which to see the migration at various stages.

-Ideal length of stay: Spend three nights at Ubuntu Camp to give you enough time to explore the surrounding area properly, although you may want more during the time of the migration
+- Spend three nights at Ubuntu Camp to give you enough time to explore the surrounding area properly, although you may want more during the time of the migration

 Food & drink

 - We were delighted by the food offering when we visited in June 2023, echoing the standard of food at its sister camps – Olakira, Dunia, Sayari and Oliver's – has always been excellent.

 You can expect a varied breakfast buffet of fruits and cereals, accompanied by eggs cooked to your preference.
 Alternatively, if you have an early start, then you can take a packed breakfast with you to enjoy in the bush.